HumanCellAtlas/data-portal-content/content/learn/userguides/secondary-analysis/what-is-the-secondary-analysis-service.md

 date: "2018-05-03"
 title: "What is the Secondary Analysis Service?"
 ---
+## Overview of Secondary Analysis User Guides

-The guides described below are designed to help you explore the Secondary Analysis Service in more detail.
-This documentation is dynamic; it will be updated and expanded as single cell technologies change.
+The guides described below are designed to help you explore the Secondary Analysis Service in detail.
+This documentation is dynamic and will be updated and expanded as single cell technologies change.
 We'd like to hear from you; please contact us with your questions or suggestions for improvements.

 ### Data Processing Workflows
 Smart-seq2 Workflow in Detail: A description of our standardized, full transcript, single cell transcriptomics pipeline.